swish933/avatar-finder/README.md

-A simple App to search robots by name
+A simple App to search avatars loaded using an API by name